spragaa/silence/README.md

 ## bugs?
 1. user exp is broken -> try to cover all possible cases
 2. prettier.sh is broken?
+3. does it even make sense to use --clean in cmake?
+4. is it possib le to simplify setup_db scripts?
 ## improvements:
 1. disable multiple users in one app
 ~~2. remembder nickname on the client side~~